ro-py/ro.py/README.md

 ro.py is an object oriented, asynchronous wrapper for the Roblox Web API (and other Roblox-related APIs) with many new and interesting features.
 ro.py allows you to automate much of what you would do on the Roblox website and on other Roblox-related websites.

-## Update: ro.py on Discord
+## Update: ro.py rewrite
-I’ve set up a small ro.py Discord server.
-It’s obviously very tiny, but some of you can be the first people to help found the server.
-If you need support for the library, you can ask your questions here if you need faster support. http://jmk.gg/ro.py
+We are currently working on a complete ro.py rewrite, and as such we are not accepting feature requests until the rewrite branch is on par with the main branch.
+If you'd like to give suggestions on ro.py design decisions, you can join the ro.py <a href="http://jmk.gg/ro.py">Discord</a>.

 ## Get Started
 To begin, first import the client, which is the most essential part of ro.py, and initialize it like so: